elliewake/CPSC210project/README.md

 - Artist

 Artist class:
-- List of albums
-- Genre
-- Description

-Album class:
-- List of songs
-- Release date
-- Number of songs
-- Length (in minutes)
+- Four possible artists (The Beatles, Rolling Stones, Pixies, Bob Dylan)

 ## User Stories:

 - As a user, I want to be able to add a song to my playlist
 - As a user, I want to view my playlist
 - As a user, I want to be able to remove a song from my playlist
-- As a user, I want to be able to view the # of songs in my playlist
+- As a user, I want to be able to view a list of the songs in my playlist
 - As a user, I want to be able to view the length of my playlist, in minutes

 - As a user, I want to be able to choose to save my playlist when I decide to quit the application
 - As a user, I want to be able to choose to load my playlist from file when I start the application

-Bibliography
+*Citations:*

+*JsonSerializationDemo used as reference for Json classes and method implementation.*